Intensive Outpatient Program (IOP)

 An IOP program can be recommended to a recovering addict who has a mild to moderate addiction.
 Alternatively, IOP offers a continuum of care for people who have recently completed a residential treatment program.

-Each week, the recovering addict will visit the treatment center for a minimum of 10 hours.
-The level of care the patient receives will vary based on their treatment plan; your IOP experience can be customized to fit your unique recovery needs and goals.
+The recovering addict will visit the treatment center for a minimum of 10 hours each week.
+The patient’s level of care will vary based on their treatment plan; your IOP experience can be customized to fit your unique recovery needs and goals.

 In some cases, telehealth appointments are available for online-based intensive outpatient treatment.